1NF053C/book-exchange/README.md

 [ ] does my friend, family, or community have a book on/by topic/author available?
 [ ] do any local stores offer $ or exchanges for books?
 [ ] where can I donate books I don't want anymore?
+[ ] where can I list my books for sale if I don't want to lend them?

 operations
 [ ] search for a book